storybookjs/react-native/WORKLOG.md

 - [x] REMOVE grid-lines or move into addons / toggle
 - [x] FIX refresh when toggle panel or nav
 - [ ] FIX main is weird when entry page is settings after switching to components
+- [x] FIX delay in resizing panels because of transition

 - [ ] ADD postMessage to ejected iframe